AnswerDotAI/gpu.cpp/README.md

 # gpu.cpp

-gpu.cpp is a lightweight C++ library to write portable low-level GPU code.
+gpu.cpp is a lightweight library for portable low-level GPU computation directly into C++ programs.

+It provides a small composable set of core functions and types for GPU compute using the WebGPU API.

 *Work-in-Progress*